US STOCKS-Weak outlooks doom Dow to worst day in 4 months

 Shares of elevator and air conditioner manufacturer United Technologies were down 1 percent at $77.07 while 3M shares were down 4.1 percent at $88.73.

-After the bell, shares of Facebook shot up 8.6 percent to $21.18 as the world’s No. 1 online social network company posted a 32 percent jump in third-quarter revenue.
-Facebook ended the regular session at $19.50, up 0.9 percent.

-Shares of Netflix lost 16.5 percent to $57 after the bell after it reported subscriber additions at the lower end of its forecast for the U.S. TV and movie streaming business.
-Netflix ended regular trading at $68.22, up 0.5 percent.

-One outlier from the regular session was United Parcel Service, which gained 3 percent to $73.73 despite earnings that were viewed by some as disappointing.
+One outlier from the day’s losses was United Parcel Service , which gained 3 percent to $73.73 despite earnings that were viewed by some as disappointing.
 The Dow Jones Transportation Average rose 0.9 percent.

 Overall earnings for S&P 500 companies are expected to fall 2.5 percent in the third quarter from a year ago, Thomson Reuters data showed.